 2. Adjustment of academic clock with a leave of absence

 In some cases, a student might be better advised to take a leave of absence.
-For information about requesting a leave of absence, please see the Leave of Absence section below.
+For information about requesting a leave of absence, please see the Leave of Absence section of this Handbook.

 Options for Ed.M.
 Students: